k0T0z/gsoc24-blog/_posts/2024-07-01-google-summer-of-code-2024-week-6-the-rush-summer.markdown

 ## The AI Agent Phases

-When reaching the ML part, there are 3 main phases that we need to consider:
+When we reach the machine learning component, there are three main phases to consider:

-1. Fixed nodes, fixed connections, variable parameters (Fixed-Node layout).
+1. **Fixed nodes, fixed connections, variable parameters** (Fixed-Node layout).
-2. Fixed nodes, variable connections, variable parameters.
+2. **Fixed nodes, variable connections, variable parameters**.
-3. Variable nodes, variable connections, variable parameters.
+3. **Variable nodes, variable connections, variable parameters**.

-Each phase should increase the complexity of the AI agent.
-The first phase is the easiest one.
+Each phase progressively increases the complexity of the AI agent, with the first phase being the simplest.

 > Josh — 01/07/2024 at 09:20